A Guide to Okanowach

-Call For Submissions – Issue V
+Call For Submissions – Will This Be A Problem?
+The Anthology: Issue V

 The Will This Be A Problem Anthology is back this year for its fifth issue, and we are once again looking for works of speculative fiction, science fiction, fantasy and horror by authors from the African continent.
 SUBMISSION GUIDELINES Submissions open on midnight, 16th of February, 2024 (12:00AM GMT +3) and close on midnight, 16th … Read more